This post may contain affiliate links. Please read how we make money for more information.

 It never hurts to apply.

-I believe it is, but you need to be very strategic in how you approach college.
+I believe college is definitely worth it, but you need to be very strategic in how you approach college.
 You need to be very careful when you choose your major to make sure your degree will lead to a good-paying job.
 And you also need to take measures to control the cost like attending community colleges, attending in-state schools, and using challenge exams.

 As I’ve demonstrated in this article, it’s definitely possible to earn a college degree for very little money.
 You do have options.